quilt-labs/tweet-server/README.md

 1. Create a folder named `security_keys` in the root directory of the project.
 2. Inside the `security_keys` folder, create two files:
-   a. `x.json`: This file should contain your Twitter API credentials in JSON format:
+   1. `x.json`: This file should contain your Twitter API credentials in JSON format:
    ```json
    {
      "api_key": "your_api_key",